 How Does It Work?

 Cost-Per-Click (CPC) – Your CPC is quite simply how much it costs you when somebody clicks the link to your site.
 If your CPC is low, you have a good chance of a decent ROI, but this can be a competitive process, so you have to ensure you get your keywords right.

 Keywords & Bidding – You need to conduct keyword research before you run your PPC campaign.
 Choosing the right keywords is essential in order to run a successful campaign, so be sure to use tools such as the AdWords built-in Keyword Planner and analysis of historical search data in order to work out the right keywords for you.

 Once you know the keywords you want your ads to trigger for, you then need to get competitive!
 Be strategic with your bidding and keyword choices.
 Think about your budget and whether you are likely to outbid some of your larger competitors on very open keywords.
 Sometimes, when you’re just starting off, it might be best to use long-tail keywords – they might be more specific so often don’t rank at the top, but they do often suggest the user is ready to make a purchase.

 For example, choosing ‘shoes’ as your keyword will mean you will have to have a large budget in order to outbid the larger retailers, but if you choose to bid on ‘red shoes size 5’, the chances are, your user knows exactly what they want and will buy when they find it.

-The most important thing with PPC is to ensure you spend time on optimising your strategy to get the right results.
-Businesses often find working with a digital agency who can manage their paid campaigns, provides them with more time to focus on other areas of the business.
-If you would like support with your PPC and digital marketing strategy, give us a call on 0121 369 5874 or email firstname.lastname@example.org.
+The most important thing with PPC is to ensure you spend time optimising your strategy to get the right results.
+Businesses often find working with a digital agency that can manage their paid campaigns, provides them with more time to focus on other areas of the business.
+If you would like support with your PPC and digital marketing strategy, contact us here.